RunTypes

 Built-in Number Formats

-Import number formats from @mionkit/type-formats/FormatsNumber:
+Import number formats from @mionjs/type-formats/NumberFormats:

 import {

-} from '@mionkit/type-formats/FormatsNumber';
+} from '@mionjs/type-formats/NumberFormats';

 Usage Examples

-import {NumFormat} from '@mionkit/type-formats/FormatsNumber';
+import {FormatNumber} from '@mionjs/type-formats/NumberFormats';

 // Age with valid range

-type Age = NumFormat<{
+type Age = FormatNumber<{

 min: 0;